seraogianluca/RoomBooking/docs/Implementation.md

 If the procedure on the databases ends with success an acknowledgement is showed to the student.

-## 6. Update booking
+### 3.4 Update booking
 The update booking procedure is a sum of the delete booking and the set booking, performed in this order.

+## 4. Main Classes
+Below the main classes of the application are commented, to see the complete code go to [METTERE LINK].

+### 4.1 DBSManager.java
+This class is the class that manager the informations between the two different databases.

+### 4.2 LevelDBDriver.java
+This class executes all the read and write operations on the LevelDb database

+### 4.3 HibernateDriver.java

+### 4.4 NORM Classes

+### 4.5 ORM Classes

+- Building.java
+- Classroom.java
+- ClassroomBooking.java
+- Laboratory.java
+- Student.java
+- teacher.java

+These classes represent the hibernate entities

-## 7. Example code
+## 5. Example code
-Following the code example of the set booking procedure.
+The code example of the set booking procedure is shown below.
 Starting from the user interface towards the entities of the databases.

 ### 7.1 Interface - Set booking
 ```java